The Test Sample

 What is being tested?

 Anemia that is due to a lack of intrinsic factor is called pernicious anemia.
-This condition occurs primarily when the body’s immune system targets its own tissues and develops antibodies directed against the parietal cells and/or the intrinsic factor.
-These antibodies can damage the parietal cells and disrupt intrinsic factor production or prevent intrinsic factor from carrying out its function.
+This is primarily an autoimmune condition that occurs when the body's immune system targets its own tissues and develops antibodies directed against the parietal cells and/or the intrinsic factor.
+These antibodies can damage the parietal cells and disrupt intrinsic factor production or prevent intrinsic factor from carrying out its biological function.